 Web API Structure

-It comes to the end of tutorial: 10 Cache Types: How to Manage Cache in Magento 2.
+It comes to the end of the tutorial: 10 Cache Types: How to Manage Cache in Magento 2.